 Although there are no university regulations concerning attendance, students are expected to attend all courses regularly.
 Students should consult with their instructors and/or TAs when they have missed classes to explain the reasons for their absence and to stay on track in the course.
 Instructors establish their own policies regarding attendance, and it is the student's responsibility to know those policies.
 In certain courses, regular attendance is given special importance.
-These include foreign language courses and the introductory courses in the Writing Seminars and Expository Writing.
+These include Reintroduction to Writing, language courses, and introductory courses in the Writing Seminars.
 Instructors in these courses may lower a student's grade for unexcused absences.
-If a student is absent from classes over a period of several days without explanation, instructors are encouraged to inform the advising office of his/her school.
-In some cases, withdrawing from a course may be considered; however, the student must withdraw from a course before the end of the eleventh week of the semester and still remain in at least 12 credits.
+If a student is absent from classes over several days without explanation, instructors are encouraged to inform the respective school's advising office.
+In some cases, withdrawing from a course may be considered; however, the student must withdraw before the end of the eleventh week of the semester and remain in at least 12 credits.